CHORE: Contact, Human and Object REconstruction from a single RGB image: Related Work

 Closest to our work are \cite{weng2020holistic} and PHOSA~\cite{zhang2020phosa} .
 Weng \etal \cite{weng2020holistic} predict 3D human and scene layout separately and use scene constraints to optimize human reconstruction.
-Instead of predicting contacts from inputs, they use predefined contact weights on SMPL-X\cite{SMPL-X:2019} vertices, which is prone to errors.
+They use predefined contact weights on SMPL-X\cite{SMPL-X:2019} vertices to optimize human meshes, which is prone to errors.
 PHOSA first fits SMPL and object meshes separately and then use hand crafted heuristics like predefined contact pairs to reason human object interaction.
 These heuristics are neither scale-able nor very accurate.
 On the other hand, our method does not rely on heuristics and can learn joint reconstruction and contact priors directly from data.
 Our experiments show that our learning based method easily outperforms heuristic-based PHOSA and \cite{weng2020holistic}.